-Next to deciding to start a business of your own, how you will fund its growth might be the biggest financial decision you will make.
+If deciding to start a business of your own if the biggest financial decision you'll make, how you finance your endeavor is your second biggest decision.
 The type of funding you choose (or don’t choose) will fundamentally impact the trajectory of your business and, ultimately, the value you extract from it.

 Whichever way you go, the process of raising capital will be full of ups and downs.
 It will most likely take way more energy, time and resources than you anticipated.
 With that in mind, here are a few pointers to help you mentally prepare for the fundraising journey that lies ahead.

 Venture capital, angels, super angels, angel networks, crowdfunding, corporate venture, revenue-based financing, tech banks, peer-to-peer lending.
 There are more sources of capital and funding options available to tech entrepreneurs than ever before.
 That's great news, but it can make fundraising overwhelming — every source has its own complexities and suitability to different situations and revenue growth stages.